-When I found out that my husband John and two of my sons had celiac disease, it meant completely transforming our lifestyle.
+When I found out that my husband John and two of my sons had non-celiac gluten sensitivity, it meant completely transforming our lifestyle.
 However, two of my children were still eating wheat, so my kitchen was not a 100% gluten-free zone.
 Research shows that it can take as little as 1/64 of a teaspoon of gluten to cause small intestinal inflammation in those with celiac disease.

 In order to prevent cross contamination, I immediately segregated toasters, cooking utensils, storage areas, and counters for preparation.
 Thankfully, my entire family now eats gluten-free so there is zero chance of cross contamination in my kitchen.
 However, for those of you who will be sharing your kitchen with family members who eat gluten containing foods, here are five steps you can follow to prevent cross contamination.